crystalfontz/CFAG12864Tx_and_Ux_ST7565P/README.md

-# CFAG12864U3 and CFAG12864T3 family of displays
+# CFAG12864Ux and CFAG12864Tx family of displays

 Example Seeeduino (Arduino clone) code for the Crystalfontz CFAG12864T and CFAG12864U family of displays.
-These displays come in relfective and transflective models, are extremely low power, and slim designs.
+These displays come in relfective and transflective models, are extremely low power, and have slim designs.
 They also come with optional carrier boards and development kits for quick product evaluation.
 Full part numbers and links to the products can be found below.

 Displays without carrier boards can be found here: